 Cardboard to make the backing for the wreath

-Watch the video here if you wish to practice making the flowers and leaves before the meeting.
+Watch the video here if you wish to make a wreath.

 SIMPLE CROCHET FLOWER